Density of fiberwise orbits in minimal iterated function systems on the circle

 \section{Introduction}

-An important objective in the study of dynamical systems is to determine the long-term behavior of the orbits.
-We consider dynamical systems with several maps on a compact metric space $X$ called \emph{iterated function systems} (IFSs).
+Group and semigroup actions on the circle is the main subject of recent studies and still attract lots of attention.
+Much of these efforts have been focused so far to explore the rich dynamics of finitely generated actions, i.e. dynamics generated by finitely many maps.
+Here, with regard to this issue, we consider dynamical systems generated by several maps on a compact metric space X, called iterated function systems (IFSs).
 More precisely, given maps $f_1, \dots,f_k$ of $X$, we study the action of the semigroup $\IFS(f_1,\dots,f_k)$ generated by these maps.
-The orbit of a point $x$ for $\IFS(f_1,\ldots,f_k)$ is a set of points $y=h(x)$ for some $h\in\IFS(f_1,\ldots,f_k)$.
+The orbit of a point $x$ for $\IFS(f_1,\ldots,f_k)$ is a set of points $y=h(x)$, for some $h\in\IFS(f_1,\ldots,f_k)$.
 The IFS is \emph{minimal} if every orbit is dense in $X$.
-In recent works~\cite{BV11,BV12,BR13}, the limit set of the orbits of IFSs have been studied providing some conditions to guarantee minimality.
-In this paper we consider minimal IFSs, mainly on the circle, and study the density of most of its random orbits.
+A sequence of iterates $x_{n+1}=f_{\omega_n}(x_n)$ with $\omega_n \in \{1,\dots,k\}$ chosen randomly and independently is called \emph{branch orbit} starting at $x_0=x$.
+The sequence of compositions